Public service residence allowance

 The residence allowance shall be equal to 1% or 3% of your raw index treatment.

-The percentage depends on the municipality in which you are in fact carrying out your duties.
+The percentage depends on the municipality in which you actually carry out your duties.
 You are not employed by the municipality of the administrative office.

 If you get a new index enhancement (NBI), the NBI is in addition to the index salary for the calculation of your residence allowance.